netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   - A server SHOULD NOT create new path.
 Any new path may violate a client's path policy.
-  - Returning probing packets on the same network path on which they were received: this greatly simplifies RTT estimation, see {{rtt}}.
+  - Returning probing packets on the same network path on which they were received: This greatly simplifies RTT estimation, see {{rtt}}.

 - Clients may replace expired paths with identical paths without performing path migration / validation.